bassexplorer/vue-nasa-app/README.md

+# Nasa Api Vue Application
-# This application is my first vue app.
+This application is my first vue app.
 With this I tried to explore and learn new things in connection with frameworks.

 ## Project setup
 ```